MarkusSchmidtPro/CLArgs/readme.md

-# CLArg - A dotnet command-line interpreter
+# CLArgs - A dotnet command-line interpreter

 Console Applications are simple:  `static void Main(string[] args)` ..  and go!
 However, getting arguments from a command-line can be complex.
 Simply run `dotnet build --help` and see!